Refined canonical stable Grothendieck polynomials and their duals, Part 1: Introduction

 Note that \( G_\lambda(\vx_n;\va,\vb) \) is a formal power series in \( \vx_n \) rather than a polynomial in \( \vx_n \).
 By abuse of terminology, we will call this a polynomial.
 In the literature, Grothendieck polynomials are also called Grothendieck functions.

 Most formulas in this paper are expressed using plethystic substitution, see Section~\ref{sec:plethystic} for more explanations on this notion.
-The following identities are well known in the theory of symmetric functions: for any formal power series \( Y \) and \( Z \),
+The following identity is well known in the theory of symmetric functions: for any formal power series \( Y \) and \( Z \),